-He received his MA and PhD from St Catharine’s College, Cambridge, and subsequently held fellowships at Heidelberg, Princeton and Berlin before going to Oxford in 2011 as a Senior Research Fellow of New College and Lecturer in Music at Magdalen.
+Benedict is Reader in Music at the University of Edinburgh.
+He received his MA and PhD from St Catharine’s College, Cambridge, subsequently holding fellowships at Heidelberg, Princeton and Berlin, and worked previously at Oxford as Lecturer in Music and Senior Research Fellow at Magdalen and New College.

-Y3-4 Mendelssohn and the Making of 19th-Century Musical Culture (Course Organiser)
+Mendelssohn and the Making of 19th-Century Musical Culture

-Benedict convenes the Music Research Seminar Series, held on Thursday evenings during term-time, and also runs the Music and Philosophy Reading Group on Monday lunchtimes.
+Benedict convenes the Music and Philosophy Reading Group on Monday lunchtimes.

 Temporality and Subjectivity in Music